reactjs/react.dev/content/docs/optimizing-performance.md

 To do this in Chrome:

+1. Temporarily **disable all Chrome extensions, especially React DevTools**.
+They can significantly skew the results!

-1. Make sure you're running the application in the development mode.
+2. Make sure you're running the application in the development mode.

-2. Open the Chrome DevTools **[Performance](https://developers.google.com/web/tools/chrome-devtools/evaluate-performance/timeline-tool)** tab and press **Record**.
+3. Open the Chrome DevTools **[Performance](https://developers.google.com/web/tools/chrome-devtools/evaluate-performance/timeline-tool)** tab and press **Record**.

-3. Perform the actions you want to profile.
+4. Perform the actions you want to profile.
 Don't record more than 20 seconds or Chrome might hang.

-4. Stop recording.
+5. Stop recording.

-5. React events will be grouped under the **User Timing** label.
+6. React events will be grouped under the **User Timing** label.

 For a more detailed walkthrough, check out [this article by Ben Schwarz](https://building.calibreapp.com/debugging-react-performance-with-react-16-and-chrome-devtools-c90698a522ad).